sam-codeFella/perry/README.md

-# Trow Research AI - Landing Page
+# KnowYourCompany.ai - Landing Page

-A modern, responsive landing page for Trow Research AI, built with Next.js 16, TypeScript, and Tailwind CSS.
+A modern, responsive landing page for KnowYourCompany.ai, built with Next.js 16, TypeScript, and Tailwind CSS.
 Ported from Figma design.

 ## Features